The Path Forward for the Illustrated Memoir Project

 Nakivale Refugee Settlement, Isingiro District, Uganda

-We are thrilled to be partnering with Alight to bring the Illustrated Memoir Project to Uganda in May of 2025.
-We plan to work with 40 young people in the refugee settlement while we are there, meeting each day in the Nakivale Library.
-Project director, Kate Carlier Currie and board member, intern, and past participant, Enock Sadiki will travel back to where Enock grew up to engage young refugees in Nakivale to share their stories in writing and original illustrations.
+We were thrilled to partner with Alight to bring the Illustrated Memoir Project to Uganda in May of 2025.
+We worked with 44 young people in the refugee settlement while we were there, meeting each day in the Nakivale Library.
+Project director, Kate Carlier Currie and board member, intern, and past participant, Enock Sadiki traveled back to where Enock grew up to engage young refugees in Nakivale to share their stories in writing and original illustrations.
+Those memoirs will be available here on our site by the end of the summer, 2025.